SoftwareAG/c8y-docs/content/users-guide/getting-started-bundle/gui-features.md

 Under **Search results**, the assets matching the search criteria are shown.
 To see more details click **Go to the assets table** at the bottom right.
 This will show the entire search results in a table format, see also [Device Management > Grouping devices > Subassets tab](/users-guide/device-management#subassets-tab).

 The Search window only lists a limited number of matches.
-In case of more matches, to see the complete results you need to switch to the asset table.
+In case of more matches, to see the complete results you must switch to the asset table.

+{{< c8y-admon-important >}}
->**Important:** The search results include all assets containing the search term in any property (name, model, any fragment), i.e. the search results do not only include assets matching the search criteria with their names.
+The search results include all assets containing the search term in any property (name, model or any fragment), that means, the search results do not only include assets matching the search criteria with their names.
+{{< /c8y-admon-important >}}

 ##### Exact match